preisacher/ReproducibleDataAnalysis-PeerAssessment2/README.md

 For this assignment you will need to publish your analysis on RPubs.com.
 If you do not already have an account, then you will have to create a new account.
 After you have completed writing your analysis in RStudio, you can publish it to RPubs by doing the following:

-1.In RStudio, make sure your R Markdown document (.Rmd) document is loaded in the editor
+1 In RStudio, make sure your R Markdown document (.Rmd) document is loaded in the editor

-2.Click the Knit HTML button in the doc toolbar to preview your document.
+1 Click the Knit HTML button in the doc toolbar to preview your document.

-3.In the preview window, click the Publish button.
+1 In the preview window, click the Publish button.

 Once your document is published to RPubs, you should get a unique URL to that document.
 Make a note of this URL as you will need it to submit your assignment.